Beyond Frosting » Recipes » Desserts » Pies » Chocolate Pie Recipe

 Notes

-• Pudding consistency: Be sure that the milk & dry ingredients have thickened and are bubbling prior to adding the chocolate.
+• Custard consistency: Be sure that the milk & dry ingredients have thickened and are bubbling prior to adding the chocolate.
 After adding the chocolate, it should be stirred & melted, and continue cooking for another few minutes until it’s bubbling and thick.

 • Types of chocolate to use: I’ve also tested this recipe with Baker’s Chocolate Semi Sweet baking bar, a standard Hershey’s Bar and Chocolate Chips.
 If you prefer a less strong chocolate taste, I’d recommend using a Hershey’s Milk Chocolate Bar